200 South Hamilton Road

 register at creeksidebluesandjazz.com.
 She shared her positive experience

-volunteering at the festival and encouraged others to get involved, noting it
+volunteering at the festival and encouraged others to get involved, noting it as

-while enjoying extra perks.
+enjoying extra perks.

 4. School Board (SB) - Jones